Squirrel Watching

 • Local children might start calling you “The Squirrel Person” and you won’t be able to stop them

-Bonus Tip: Start by watching from inside so they can’t sense your energy.
+PRO TIP: Start by watching from inside so they can’t sense your energy.
 They know things.

-Difficulty Level: Very Low
+Difficulty Level: Very Low.

 Requires only the ability to look out a window or sit on a bench.
 Advanced practitioners may squint slightly or lean forward.